ham2qur/clickatell-2waysms-python-http-api/README.md

 ##To-Do:
 * Write the proxy conversation between a user and subscriber
+* Add a blocking option "If you beleive this is in error then please contact the administrators." auto-response
+* Write this as a daemon
 * Test the library on a server and see if it works (I'm flying blind at the moment)
 * Write an actual readme with documentation about how this works